Drakkar-Software/OctoBot-Blog/2022-08-what-is-future-trading.md

 There are a few reasons why cryptocurrency future trading can be a good option.
 First, it allows you to get exposure to the price movement of a particular coin without actually having to own any of the coins.
 This can be helpful if you don't want to tie up your capital in a particular coin but still want to benefit from its price movement.

 Another reason why cryptocurrency future trading can be attractive is that it often provides leverage.
 This means that you can control a larger position than if you were just buying the coins outright.
-This can amplify both

 # Some future trading strategies